unoplatform/uno/doc/articles/get-started-vs-2022.md

 ## Next Steps

 You're all set!
-Now that you're done with setting up your environment.
+Now that you're done with setting up your environment, learn more about:

-Learn more about:

  - [Create first Uno Platform app](xref:Uno.GettingStarted.CreateAnApp.VS2022) with Uno Platform.